 This dish also needs enough Mustard Oil, for the eggplant slices to be fried till they are dripping Mustardy goodness all over.
 If you are Mustard Oil averse and using Canola, do so, just don't come back and complain.

 Enjoy this dish mixed with white rice and eaten with bare nimble fingers and thank the "Mik chi".

 Serves about 8-10 people when served as one of many sides

 Soak 4tbsp of Mustard Seeds + 1tbsp of Poppy Seeds in little water(about 1/4 cup) for 20-30 minutes.
 Note: Some of my friends will not use Posto or Poppy seeds but will add a little grated coconut while grinding.
 You can use lesser amount of Poppy seeds if you wish.
 Also if your mustard paste tends to get bitter, try switching the black mustard seeds with the yellow mustard seeds

-Strain the seeds and grind above to a paste with
+Strain the water, add mustard+ poppy seeds to blender and grind to a paste with

 5 Green Chili